Petoskey vacation rentals

 This part of northern Michigan sees dramatic shifts in weather conditions from season to season, with hot summers, colorful shoulder seasons, and frigid winters.
 From June to August, you’ll find mild weather, with a tinge of humidity, and clear sunny days, making it the best time to indulge in outdoor recreation or rent a boat to spend time on the lake.
 If you schedule your visit between July and August, you can take in the Petoskey Antique Show at the fairgrounds.
 The foliage on the trees takes on bright autumnal colors starting in late September, and you’ll want to have sweaters and warm coats with you.
 While the temperatures in November and December descend below the freezing point, Petoskey comes alive during this time with holiday programs.
 As winter progresses, the snow cover builds, and it won’t disperse until April or even early May.

-What are the top things to do in Petoskey?
+Top things to do in Petoskey